lorenzoeusepi77/kubernetes/README.md

 If you are using ssh key to connect to hosts add this parameter to previous script

-    --private-key key.pem     (specify key path for key that you copy on the ansible server)
+    --private-key key.pub     (specify key path for key that you copy on the ansible server)

     Note: The key must have chmod 400 permission